bekk/bekk-christmas/post/security/the-secretive-and-shady-history-of-encryption-standards.md

 authors:
   - Gunvor Lemvik
 ---
 The world’s first encryption ciphers often used algorithms that were themselves secret.
-The intuition that security increases if the encryption details are hidden is a misconception, and is often referred to as _security by obscurity_.
+The rather intuitive belief that security increases if the encryption details are hidden is a misconception, and is often referred to as _security by obscurity_.
 The algorithms that dominate the modern era rely on full openness, in accordance with _Kerckhoffs's principle_:
 > A cryptosystem should be secure even if everything about the system, except the key, is public knowledge.

 This transparency allows the rest of the world to attempt to break the cipher.
 Every failed attempt at breaking a cipher reinforces the belief that it is secure.
 While there is a chance that someone breaks a cipher and does not report it, there is a far greater chance that a homemade algorithm will be broken easily.